nasawakeupcalls/nasawakeupcalls.github.io/_posts/2020-05-31-Crew_Dragon_Demo-2.md

 #### Comment:
 * Good morning Dragon we hope your evening onboard Endeavor was restful and we are planning to resume all nominal communications at this time.
 Hard copy.
-Dragnon responded: Hi from Endeavor and great to talk to you Mike and the team and congratulations by the way hopefully the new addition is doing well.
+Dragon responded: Hi from Endeavor and great to talk to you Mike and the team and congratulations by the way, hopefully the new addition is doing well.